 Length: 6 hrs and 2 mins

 Alan Partridge’s travel book, narrated by the man himself in his decidedly unique style, should come with a printed warning, as it’s likely to cause uncontrollable snorts of laughter on the listener’s commute.
-The comic character created by Steve Coogan, is making a return to television with a BBC series, so what better time to reacquaint yourself with the man, the myth, the legend that is Partridge?
+The comic character created by Steve Coogan turns 30 this year, so what better time to reacquaint yourself with the man, the myth, the legend that is Partridge?

 By: Stephen Fry